rvarttinen/spring-example-magic/README.md

 * RDF; Turtle, RDF/XML and JSON-LD
 * Regular formats like JSON and XML, without semantics
 * Accepting GraphQL queries and corresponding responses
+* A SPARQL endpoint can be activated and accessed using a SPARQL-editor or the like
 * Maybe more on its way ...

 # Introduction